Laserbeam31/bts-media-archive-server/bts-archive-server-documentation.md

 Server details:
 ---------------

-The archive server VM is an LXC container running on the aforementioned SU server.
-This VM runs the _Samba_ software, which allows Linux folder(s) to be shared to Windows (or Windows- compatible) computers by means of the well-established _SMB_ protocol.
+The archive server VM is implemented as a Ubuntu LXC container running on the aforementioned SU server.
+This VM runs the _Samba_ software, which allows Linux folder(s) to be shared to Windows (or Windows-compatible) computers by means of the well-established _SMB_ protocol.

 To access the server VM, use SSH from Eduroam (or Docking) with the following credentials:

 - Username: `su2bc`
 - Password: `[REDACTED]`

+Upon successful login, one is greeted with a regular Bash shell, from which administrative commands may be run.